 Unlike quantitative research, qualitative research dives into the rich and complex aspects of human experiences, behaviors, and perceptions.

-At its core, this type of research question seek to answer for:
+At its core, this type of research question seeks to answer for:

 This approach values context, diversity, and the unique perspectives of participants.